pudly/schmopera-hugo/content/articles/we-all-wear-clothes-they-sit-right-on-our-skin.md

 ---
-title: "We all wear clothes.
-They sit right on our skin."
+title: "&quot;We all wear clothes.
+They sit right on our skin.&quot;"
 ---

 ## What is *Sweat* about?